Writing Competitions for Young Writers in Australia: February to July 2019

 The competitions listed are in reverse order of closing date, meaning those that are due in February are at the bottom of the list and those in July at the top, apart from the first one listed, as it has a different competition each month.

 Write the World describes itself as a ‘community of young writers (ages 13-18), hailing from over 80 countries’.
 Write the World holds monthly competitions, developed around a particular idea or genre of writing.
 The competitions encourage you to try out new genres and share your work with other readers, as well as offering the opportunity to receive peer and expert feedback, before submitting your final piece.

 Upcoming topics include:

-The Brief: Write a poem on the theme of ‘truth’.
+The brief: Write a poem on the theme of ‘location’.